-The answer is a little yes and a little no. These dogs have their own personalities and this is, of course, a big part of why they are so special.
-That said, Yorkies are smart and with patience and consistency, you can often teach them well and quickly.
+The answer is a little yes and a little no. These dogs have their own personalities, which is, of course, a big part of why they are so special.
+That said, Yorkies are smart, and with patience and consistency, you can often teach them well and quickly.

 At What Age Are Yorkies Potty Trained?